spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

         # Spinnaker Release ${nn.nn.nn}
         **_Note: This release requires Halyard version ${nn.nn.nn} or later._**

         This release includes fixes, features, and performance improvements across a wide feature set in Spinnaker.
-Here we share a summary of notable improvements, followed by the comprehensive changelog.
+This section provides a summary of notable improvements followed by the comprehensive changelog.

         ${CURATED_CHANGE_LOG}